Every new VR game announced at the Meta Quest Gaming showcase

 Moss: Book II

-That’s right, following its incredible debut on PSVR, Moss: Book II is headed to the Quest 2 this Summer (that’s June, July or August).
+Following its incredible debut on PSVR, Moss: Book II is headed to the Quest 2 this Summer (that’s June, July, or August).

 Much like the original, Moss: Book II has delighted players with its unique take on the classic adventure game.
 From your VR perspective, you can manipulate the environment so that Quill can complete various puzzles and take down enemies.